 - 1. Meet with the Program Director for a personal interview. - 2.
 Pass the Wonderlic Scholastic Level Exam with a score of 18 or higher, given three attempts. - 3.
 Provide official GED, high school, or college transcripts. - 4.
-Submit an application and a \$40 non-refundable application fee. - 5.
-Pass a background check. - 6.
+Submit an application and a \$50 non-refundable application fee. - 5.
+Must be able to pass a background check. - 6.
 Complete a physical prior to beginning Clinic and Lab classes.